esi-neuroscience/syncopy/doc/source/quickstart/quickstart.rst

   fft_avg = spy.mean(fft_spectra, dim='trials')

   # plot frequency range between 10Hz and 50Hz
-  fft_avg.singlepanelplot(frequency=[10, 50])
+  fft_avg.singlepanelplot(frequency=[2, 60])

 .. image:: mtmfft_spec.png
    :height: 260px

-We clearly see a smoothed spectral peak at 30Hz, channel 2 just contains the flat white noise floor.
-Comparing with the signals plotted in the time domain above, we see the power of the frequency representation of an oscillatory signal.
+We clearly see a smoothed spectral peak at 30Hz, channel 2 just contains the red noise with its 1/f characteristic.
+Comparing with the signals plotted in the time domain above, we see the benefit of the frequency representation of an oscillatory signal.

 The related short time Fourier transform can be computed via ``method='mtmconvol'``, see :func:`~syncopy.freqanalysis` for more details and examples.